 Chicken sliders made in the SLOW COOKER cooked in an awesome sweet and mildly spicy Buffalo sauce!
 Plus directions to make this on the stove or even in a pressure cooker, AND an optional blue cheese sauce.
-A great way to feed a crowd with minimal effort!
+These Honey Buffalo Chicken Sliders are a great way to feed a crowd with minimal effort!

 It’s Super Bowl Sunday this weekend.
 Just the biggest game day in America in the entire year.
 To put this into perspective for Australians, it’s like our equivalent of the Melbourne Cup.
 You know how we call that the “race that stops the nation”?
 And it literally does – I was once on the M5 and traffic almost came to a standstill for the 3 minutes the race was on.